P-R-N-D/ENN-PyTorch/README.md

 # STNet-PyTorch

-Spatio‑temporal neural network building blocks for PyTorch with pragmatic utilities for data pipelines, training, export, and system tuning.
+Spatio‑temporal modular neural network (MNN) model for PyTorch with pragmatic utilities for data pipelines, training, export, and system tuning.
 The package is structured to keep the *model code* small while providing a clean façade over configuration, I/O, distributed runtime, and export helpers.

 This repository also includes a worked example notebook (`notebook.ipynb`, Korean) and a small sample dataset (`raw_data.xlsx`) demonstrating a tabular‑to‑grid regression workflow.